lokapal-xyz/education/content/howtodao/02-dao-administration/Access-Control-and-Admin-Roles/Multisig-Governance.md

 weight: 30_000
 ---

 Multisignature (multisig) wallets play a key role in DAO governance by ensuring that no single party has unilateral control over critical actions.
-This section covers:

-- **How Multisig Works** – Basics of multisig wallet setups.
-- **Security and Decentralization Benefits** – Why DAOs rely on multisig governance.
-- **Implementation Considerations** – Key factors when designing a multisig system.

 ---